About the exhibition

 -This is not just a dark and sad story, said Lena Stammarnäs, exhibition curator of Human Nature.
 There's a lot of hope through all the initiatives that are created around the world, and hopefully the visitor will be inspired.
 As consumer and citizen, you can make a difference – we can all contribute to change through the choices we make.

-Human Nature will be on display at the Museum of World Culture in Gothenburg from the 8th of February 2019 until May 2020.
-Exhibition will move to the Museum of Ethnography in Stockholm where it will be on display from Autumn of 2020.
+Human Nature is on display at the Museum of World Culture in Gothenburg from the 8th of February 2019 until May 2020.
+The exhibition will move to the Museum of Ethnography in Stockholm where it will be on display from Autumn of 2020.